Cervical cancer is cancer that starts in the cervix. The cervix is the lower part of the uterus (womb) that opens at the top of the vagina.

 Cervical cancer usually develops slowly.
 It starts as a precancerous condition called dysplasia

 .
 This condition can be detected by a Pap smear and is 100% treatable.
-It can take years for these changes to turn into cervical cancer.
-Most women who are diagnosed with cervical cancer today have not had regular Pap smears or they have not followed up on abnormal Pap smear results.
+It can take years for these changes develop into cervical cancer.
+Most women who are diagnosed with cervical cancer today have not had regular Pap smears, or they have not followed up on abnormal Pap smear results.

 Almost all cervical cancers are caused by HPV (human papilloma virus).
 HPV is a common virus that is spread through sexual intercourse.
-There are many different types (also called strains) of HPV.
+There are many different types (strains) of HPV.
 Some strains lead to cervical cancer.
 Other strains can cause genital warts

 .
-Yet others do not cause any problems at all.
+Others do not cause any problems at all.

 Click to download